mariaingold/ObjectRecognition/README.md

 ## USAGE

-* Code should not be run all the way through.
+### USING
+* Load pre-created model file into Google Colab: models\model_5_best.keras

+### RUNNING CODE FOR EACH MODEL
 * Each model section is independent so it can be tested separately.
-* To be safe delete runtime before running model.
+* Delete runtime before running each model.
-* Alternatively can load model from model directory.
+* Alternatively can load model from model directory, as above.

 ## Dataset